apmiller108/tmp/README.md

 # TODOs
 - [x] Implement API authentication
 - [x] Implement jti jwt_revocation_strategy
-- [x] Add request spec for sign in
-- [x] Add request spec for sign out
-- [x] Update request spec for users
 - [x] Create message model
 - [x] Learn about and use view_component library
 - [x] Setup Cuprite
-- [x] Write a feature test for logging in
-- [x] Write a feature test for logging out
-- [x] Write a feature test for Signing up
-- [x] Add unit tests for message view components
 - [x] Add a header to the layout
 - [x] Add user message destroy action
 - [x] On index, use stimulus to remove new message form on cancel